 OK , I do love acronyms, pardon my French but when I have received the Spydiechef I was very excited to test a design made for chefs: a folding tool cooks could keep in their pocket.
 Knowing my needs to turn SD design into tools, this time the grass was cut under my feed.
 Marcin … Continue reading Spyderco C211TIP Marcin Slysz SpydieChef — Folding Utilitarian Cooking Knife.

-Here it is, the news Marcin Slysz we have been dreaming almost 10 years.
-Inspired by 19th Century pocket knives design this is another grand child of the Mighty Sebenza.
-(Big kuddos to the Coutellerie Tourangelle which has been able to send it during vacation period in a 3 days.)You will see, it is more … Continue reading This is the Swayback – Spyderco C249TIP First glimpse at a Sebenza Grand Child.
+Here it is, the new Marcin Slysz designed Spydie some have been dreaming for almost 10 years.
+Inspired by 19th Century pocket knives design this is another grand child of the Mighty Sebenza with a Reeve Integral Lock and many other details which relie on Reeve’s legacy of making high quality folding workhorses.(BTW big kuddos … Continue reading This is the Swayback – Spyderco C249TIP First glimpse at a Sebenza Grand Child.

 A knife and a piece of wood make my day.
 I can sit and enjoy a good blade taking nice wooden chips.
 Steel chemistry is important, especially how fine its grain is.
 Back in the 90’s I have found how a Benchmade in M2HSS was more enjoyable than the same model in ATS-34.
 How is … Continue reading Pleasure of whittling — Which knife ?